Cassette Scandal: Publication of the recordings

-The scandal started on 28 November 2000, in Kyiv, when Ukrainian politician Oleksandr Moroz publicly accused President Kuchma of involvement in the abduction of journalist Georgiy Gongadze and numerous other crimes.
-Moroz named Kuchma's former bodyguard, Mykola Melnychenko, as the source.
-He also played selected recordings of the President's secret conversations for journalists, supposedly confirming Kuchma's order to kidnap Gongadze.
+The scandal started on 28 November 2000, in Kyiv, when Oleksandr Moroz, head of the opposition Socialist Party of Ukraine, publicly accused Kuchma of involvement in the abduction of Georgiy Gongadze and numerous other crimes, presenting records of the president's conversations with senior officials as evidence.
+Moroz named Kuchma's former bodyguard, Mykola Melnychenko, as the source of the records.
+He played selected recordings of Kuchma's secret conversations for journalists, supposedly confirming the president's order to kidnap Gongadze.
 That and hundreds of other conversations were later published worldwide by Melnychenko.